mengziheng/Gpu-SubgraphIsomorphism/README.md

-This is the code for SMOG: Accelerating Subgraph Matching on GPUs submitted at Graph Challenge 2023
+This is the code for SMOG: Accelerating Subgraph Matching on GPUs at Graph Challenge 2023

 ## Environment